Income tax to be cut by 1p from April

 - Published

-The chancellor has announced the basic rate of income tax will be cut from 20p to 19p from April next year.
+The basic rate of income tax will fall from 20p to 19p in the pound from April next year, the chancellor has said.

 Kwasi Kwarteng said the cut in the tax people pay on earnings to 19% would benefit more than 31 million people.

-The cut in the basic rate of income tax, applies to people that earn between £12,571 to £50,270, comes a year earlier than planned.
+The cut in the basic rate of income tax, which applies to people that earn between £12,571 to £50,270, comes a year earlier than planned.

 In a surprise move, the UK's 45% highest tax band for people who earn over £150,000 a year has been axed.

-The chancellor said high tax rates "damage Britain's competitiveness" and reduce incentives for new businesses.
+The chancellor said high tax rates "damage Britain's competitiveness" and reduce incentives for new businesses, arguing that tax cuts are "central to solving the riddle of growth".

-Mr Kwarteng said scrapping the 45% rate of tax rate would also "reward enterprise and growth".
+Mr Kwarteng said scrapping the 45% tax rate would also "reward enterprise and growth".